junaidnz97/React-Test/README.md

-Run npm install to install all the dependencies.
+First,use "npm install" command to install all the dependencies.

-Use npm start to run the code.
+Second,use "npm start" command to run the code.

 Open [https://localhost:3000](https://localhost:3000) to view it in the browser.